 What are picture books?
 Who reads a picture book?
 Why would a book be called a “picture book”?

-What are picture books?
-Picture books are for children between ages 0-8 years-old.
-They get the name from the pictures in books.
-Young children have a limited vocabulary.
-Children use the pictures to follow the story as they learn the words.
+Typically, picture books are designed for children between ages 0-8 years-old.
+They are referred to as “picture books” because the books are mainly made up of pictures.
+Since young children typically have a limited vocabulary they use the pictures to follow the story.
+Or they may use the pictures to follow the story as they learn the words.

-Preschool and early elementary children start to read on their own, but the pictures help them comprehend the story and keep their interest.
+As preschool and emerging readers start to read on their own, the pictures in “picture books” help them comprehend the story and aids in keeping their interest.
 The next books for these children are early reader chapter books.
+Young readers always feel so good when they graduate to “chapter books”!
 These books are divided into short chapters with a few pen or ink sketches.
-They prepare readers for reading novels and complicated textbooks.
+They prepare readers for reading novels and beyond.

-Children need to have a regular routine.
-A set bedtime and place to sleep are part of the daily routine.
+Provide your children with the opportunity to succeed by providing them with a regular routine.
+They need to know where to sleep and what time they are expected to be in bed.
+It doesn’t make you a bad parent to have a routine; it actually provides a safe harbor for a child.
+A set bedtime and place to sleep should become part of the daily routine.
 Read a bedtime story as part of the nightly ritual.
-Read quiet, soothing books to children in their warm, comfortable bed.
-This allows a child to associate reading with comfort and security.
-The association will continue a lifetime.
+Read quiet, comforting books to children in their warm, comfy bed.
+This allows a child to associate reading with comfort and a safe haven.

 List of Dr. Seuss Books